-Why do Booms and Busts occur?
+Why do booms and busts occur?

 Take, for example, the famous Dotcom boom of 2000.
 Greed surged into the stock market on the misplaced belief that new internet-based technology would fundamentally shift the future market dynamics and business models.
 Technology became fashionable, and “Bricks and Mortar” businesses were perceived as outdated and almost worthless.
 This paradigm shift meant that money poured into technology stocks at an unrepentant rate, and capital flowed out of “Bricks and Mortar” shares at an equal rate.

 If a P/E Ratio is at 30, it will take the company 30 years to earn back the share price.
 The higher the P/E ratio, the higher the expectation that the stock will perform well in the future.
 You can also see the P/E ratio as a valuation of the worth of the stock.
-If the P/E is 200, you are essentially paying 200 times the company’s earnings capacity.
+If the P/E is 200, you essentially pay 200 times the company’s earnings capacity.

 Professional analysts and so-called market gurus fueled much of the greed and hype.
 They became greedy and euphoric, a heady mixture.
-When everyone slowly began to realize that the tech industry would not meet the enormous profit expectations, the entire sector collapsed, bringing with it other industries, indexes & markets.
+When everyone slowly began to realize that the tech industry would not meet the enormous profit expectations, the entire sector collapsed, bringing other industries, indexes & markets with it.
 The Tech Bubble had burst.

 How does this affect our investments?